tae-roh/eain/README.md

 Importantly, **early-stage convergence speed is preserved**, showing that adaptive entropy reduction does not slow down initial learning.
 As training progresses, the strengths of EAIN become increasingly apparent: **evaluation variance drops substantially**, and the learning curves exhibit **markedly more stable late-stage behavior**.
 This suggests that dimension-wise exploration control helps prevent the excessive, misaligned randomness that normally accumulates in high-dimensional action spaces.

-Overall, these results show that EAIN effectively reduces variance while maintaining return levels and convergence speed, ultimately delivering a more stable and reproducible training process for maximum entropy RL in high-dimensional continuous-control tasks.
+Overall, these results show that **EAIN effectively reduces variance while maintaining return levels and convergence speed**, ultimately delivering a more stable and reproducible training process for maximum entropy RL in high-dimensional continuous-control tasks.

 <br>